project-oak/oak/oak_restricted_kernel_interface/README.md

 # Oak Restricted Kernel Runtime

-This crate contains what could be called "kernel headers" (syscall identifiers and other structs needed to communicate with Oak Restricted Kernel), plus a basic runtime library implementation for users of Restricted Kernel.
+This crate contains what could be called "kernel headers" (syscall identifiers and other structs needed to communicate with Oak Restricted Kernel).

-Users of Oak Restricted Kernel should only depend on this crate, and not the kernel itself.
-(Note that unfortunately we're not quite there yet with the isolation, but that's the future goal.)